jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

         return not p or not not q
         return not (p and not q)

   the test is green again.
-I remove not_ not_
+I remove "not_ not_"

   .. code-block:: python